This 3 ingredient, sheet pan salmon is crusted in everything bagel seasoning making for a tender, flaky salmon that melts in your mouth!

 So!
 I like to bake salmon filets for an easy sheet pan supper, which is done in under 30 minutes.
 Slathering the filet in a bit of dijon mustard so that the spice blend sticks, just adds a savory flavor to this filet.

 From here you can roast your favorite veggies alongside the salmon filet, or add it to a salad with your fave veggies, and dressing.
 BONUS: This everything bagel salmon is low-carb/keto, paleo, and whole 30 compliant!
 Really, this is one perfect meal!

 everything bagel salmon

 - 4 6-ounce salmon fillets, skin on

 - 4 tablespoons Dijon mustard

-- 3 tablespoons Everything Bagel seasoning
+- 3 tablespoons Everything Bagel seasoning - store bought or homemade

 - Preheat oven to 350 degrees.

 - Line a baking sheet with foil, or parchment paper.
 Place salmon on prepared baking sheet.
 Brush tops of salmon with Dijon mustard and sprinkle with “everything bagel” seasoning generously and evenly.